 Electricity

-Repair category 2
+Repair category 1

-Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.